-At least 11 people were killed and 1,000 affected after poisonous styrene gas leaked from an LG Polymer chemical plant in Andhra Pradesh’s Visakhapatnam, India.
-The incident, which happened on the night of May 7th, left people suffocating and collapsing in the streets while they were trying to run away from the deadly cloud.
+At least 11 people died and a thousand affected after poisonous styrene gas leaked from an LG Polymer chemical plant in Andhra Pradesh’s Visakhapatnam, India.
+The victims were suffocating and collapsing in the streets while they were running away from the deadly cloud.

 While 500 people from a 2-mile radius were relocated to another area by the authorities, the concerns about the possible long-term effects of the styrene vapor began to grow.

-However, it is unlikely that the Visakhapatnam gas leak will lead to long-term health effects, says Dr. Guleria in the NDTV interview.
+However, it is unlikely that this particular gas leak will lead to long-term health damages, Dr. Guleria said in the NDTV interview.